deniseleechewwoon/project-1/README.md

 ## Technologies Used

 * [HTML](https://www.w3schools.com/html/) - standard markup language for creating web pages
-    - HTML is basically used throughout the whole document to construct the various segments and putting things together.
+    - HTML is basically used throughout the whole document to construct the various segments and putting things together

 * [CSS](https://www.w3schools.com/css/) - describes the style of the HTML document
-    - CSS is important to maintain the look, style and feel of the website.
+    - CSS is important to maintain the look, style and feel of the website

 * [Bootstrap 4.4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) - popular framework for building responsive, mobile-first sites
-    - Bootstrap framework makes things easier to have basic features and minimised the use of css styling with bottstrap features
+    - Bootstrap framework makes things easier to have basic features and minimised the use of css styling with bootstrap features

 * [Javascript](https://www.youtube.com/watch?v=gnDOjWUSHks)
     - Javascript is used to create a responsive lightbox - modal image gallery